buildit/bookit-web/sprint-docs/05-demo-plan.md

 2) See "Hello Bruce" in the upper right of the screen.

-a) See "My Meetings" marked.
+a) See "My Meetings" marked as such.

 b) See "My Reservations" in the left pane.

-3) Cannot edit a meeting I don't own

-4) Click "Logout".
+3) Click "Logout".
 See Login screen.

-5) Login as Babs.
-See Babs' meetings marked.
+4) Login as Babs.
+See Babs' meetings marked as such.

 ## Select Date
-1) Create a meeting for today and tomorrow.
-Or have them existing already.
+1) Create a meeting for today and another for tomorrow.

 2) Click on tomorrow in the calendar.